Speech to Text for Indian Languages

 Noise robustness

-Most global ASR models are trained on clean, studio-quality audio and degrade significantly on real-world recordings.
-Indian production audio is rarely clean: call center recordings at 8kHz with compression artifacts, field interviews with traffic noise, group discussions with overlapping speakers, and mobile phone calls with network dropouts.
-Saaras v3 is trained on this exact kind of audio, so it maintains accuracy where other models break down.
+Most global ASR models are trained on clean, studio-quality audio.
+Real Indian audio is not clean.
+Call center recordings come in at 8kHz with compression artifacts.
+Field interviews have traffic noise.
+Group discussions have overlapping speakers.
+Mobile calls have network dropouts.
+Saaras v3 is trained on exactly this kind of audio, so it holds up where other models degrade.

-The model handles ambient noise, crosstalk, varying microphone quality, and poor network connections without requiring pre-processing or noise cancellation on your end.
-This robustness comes from a 4-stage training pipeline: large-scale pre-training on diverse acoustic conditions, supervised fine-tuning, reinforcement learning, and a post-training stage specifically targeting long-tail errors and output stability.
-For voice agent deployments where callers are speaking from busy streets, factory floors, or crowded homes, this robustness is not a nice-to-have.
-It is what determines whether the system works in production or only in demos.
+No pre-processing or noise cancellation needed on your end.
+The robustness comes from a 4-stage training pipeline: pre-training on diverse acoustic conditions, supervised fine-tuning, reinforcement learning, and a post-training stage that specifically targets long-tail errors and output stability.
+For voice agent deployments where callers are speaking from busy streets, factory floors, or crowded homes, this is the difference between a system that works in production and one that only works in demos.

 Speaker diarization

-Speaker diarization answers the question "who said what?" in a multi-speaker recording.
-Sarvam's Batch API identifies different speakers in your audio and tags each word with a stable speaker ID.
-This is essential for meeting transcriptions where you need to attribute action items, call center analytics where you need to separate agent and customer utterances, and interview recordings where you need to distinguish between interviewer and interviewee.
+Speaker diarization answers "who said what?" in a multi-speaker recording.
+The Batch API identifies speakers and tags each word with a stable speaker ID.
+You need this for meeting transcriptions (attributing action items), call center analytics (separating agent and customer utterances), and interview recordings (distinguishing interviewer from interviewee).

 Diarization works across all 22 supported languages and handles overlapping speech, speaker turns of varying length, and conversations where speakers have similar voice characteristics.
 The speaker labels are consistent across the entire recording, so Speaker 1 at minute 2 is the same person as Speaker 1 at minute 45.